DIT & Data Technician Services

 Solid data work in Japan is more than checksums and offloads.
 It means knowing the hand-off into Imagica, Sony PCL, and OMNIBUS JAPAN dailies systems.

-Here is how this works in practice.
-It also means knowing the colour bars Japanese feature post houses set, plus the LTO and proxy specs NHK and TV networks now want.
+It also means knowing the colour bars Japanese feature post houses set.
+NHK and TV networks now want set LTO and proxy specs too.
 Our DITs run dedicated carts with backup RAID arrays, Codex and Sound Devices ingest flows, and tuned monitors for on-set looks.
-Bodies covered: ARRI Alexa, RED V-Raptor, Sony VENICE 2, and Blackmagic kits.
+The bodies we cover include ARRI Alexa, RED V-Raptor, Sony VENICE 2, and Blackmagic kits.

-Here is the short of it.
 We match each tech to the post chain you deliver into.
-A Tokyo-finished feature has different CDL and LUT needs from an Osaka commercial bound for a Sapporo TV networks or a doc edit cut in Kyoto.
+A Tokyo-finished feature has different CDL and LUT needs from an Osaka commercial bound for Sapporo TV networks.
+A doc edit cut in Kyoto needs something else again.

-Here is the breakdown.
-Every DIT in the network carries proven backup methods, runs cloud uploads or LTO archiving as needed, and works with DPs and operators to keep exposure, focus, and metadata clean from first slate to wrap.
-Each hand-off to dailies and editorial is locked tight.
+Every DIT in the network carries proven backup methods.
+Each one runs cloud uploads or LTO archiving as needed.
+They work with DPs and operators to keep exposure, focus, and metadata clean from first slate to wrap.
+Every hand-off to dailies and editorial is locked tight.

 ACT 03